4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 ML Product architectures and Model Serving
 *****************************************

-Above we described how Model Serving works on the example of Microservice Architecture
+Above we described how Model Serving works on the example of Microservice ML product Architecture

 Sometimes other model serving approaches may be required: